lihengtao/Organazation-MultiCPU/top/README.md

-# top-level files for simulation, not for phisical verification
+# top-level files for simulation, not for physical verification